siliconcompiler/siliconcompiler/docs/reference_manual/core_api.rst

 Core API
 ----------

-This is the class and function reference for SiliconCompiler core API.
-Please refer to the :ref:`user guide <user_guide>` for architecture concepts, as the class and function specifications may not be enough to give full guidelines on their uses.
+This chapter describes all public methods in the SiliconCompiler core Python API.
-For reference on concepts repeated across the API, see :ref:`glossary`.
+Refer to the User Guide for architecture concepts and the :ref:`glossary` for terminology and keyword definitions.

 .. currentmodule:: siliconcompiler